Apply for your licence

 You can carry out real estate work for or on behalf of a licensed agent.
 You can also supervise salespeople.

-In addition to the roles of salesperson and branch manager, you can carry out real estate work on your own or in partnership or be the eligible officer for a company.
+In addition to the roles of salesperson and branch manager, you can carry out real estate work on your own or in a partnership or be the eligible officer for a company.
 You can also employ real estate salespeople.

 Read more about the qualifications and experience you need to work in real estate here.